Evolution of statistical analysis in empirical software engineering research: Current state and steps forward: Semi-automatic review

 It is important to note that our aim is \textit{not} to create a completely automated tool.
 Such a tool seems unlikely to \textit{accurately} work in general, since research approaches and ways of describing statistical methods and analyses vary way too much.
 Our goals for tool support are more modest: creating a tool that can find parts of academic software engineering papers that are likely to indicate the presence (or absence) of specific statistical analysis methods.
 The general approach used for implementing such a tool should also help in extracting other elements and aspects of papers (e.g., discussions about practical significance or the availability of data for replication and reproducibility).
 Aa a sidenote, the tool has been adapted to initial screening of violations to Double-Blind Reviewing rules and has been used for this purpose in the ICSE 2018, ICST 2018, as well as ICSA 2018 conferences.

 Below we detail \textsf{sept}'s design and how we evaluated whether it can achieve a review accuracy that is close enough to human.
-The tool is available online as a Docker image.\footnote{\url{https://hub.docker.com/r/robertfeldt/sept}} However, due to copyright issues the sample of PDF papers we used in our analysis cannot be made publicly available.
+The tool is available online as a Docker image, whereas the scripts and artefacts are available as a Zenodo package.\footnote{\url{https://hub.docker.com/r/robertfeldt/sept}}\footnote{\url{http://doi.org/10.5281/zenodo.3294508}} However, due to copyright issues the sample of PDF papers we used in our analysis cannot be made publicly available.
 Instead, we provide processed data in CSV files along with the tool.